xlab-steampunk/spotter-action/README.md

 - [Acknowledgement](#acknowledgement)

 ## Introduction
-[Steampunk Spotter] provides an Assisted Automation Writing tool that analyzes and offers recommendations for your Ansible Playbooks.
+[Steampunk Spotter] provides an Ansible Playbook Scanning Tool that analyzes and offers recommendations for your Ansible Playbooks.
 This GitHub Action allows you to use [steampunk-spotter] CLI within GitHub CI/CD workflows.